-researchers have since discovered that couples who are equally intelligent are more likely to grow old together
+researchers have discovered that couples who are equally intelligent are more likely to grow old together

 women becoming smarter than men